 The following are parents telling their stories about having an LGBTQ child.

 WHY DO WE HAVE THESE FEELINGS?

-Why do we feel the way we do when we find out we have a gay child or family member?
+Why do we feel the way we do when we find out we have an LGBTQ child or family member?
 The reality is that hardly a day goes by without hearing a joke or negative comment about sexual or gender minorities.